 This step needs you to be more cautious than any other process.
 Though an easy and manageable process, it can blunder other finishing operations if not done with a lot of precision and caution.

 These steps will provide a satisfactory and an impressive result for spraying the lacquer.

 Step1: Sanding / Preparation Of The Surface

-Sand all the components using a P120 grit as the starter then finish with P150 grit.
+Sand all the components using a P120 grit as the starter then finish with P150 grit (Using a palm sander).
 For a woodworker, these sandpapers are the best for sanding woods before painting.
 When sanding, take care when you near the dovetail slots so as to avoid complications later while spraying.
 You can consider masking off the dovetails joints, mostly the slots and keys.
 Also, include some hand-sanding using P180 grit.

 Step 2: Spray The First Coat

 Applying the first coat is not for finishing, but it will reduce the application time, hence making the finish much easier to rub out.
 Try to mix the first coat fairly thin, at a 70/30 ratio of thinner to lacquer.